 Since 1950, the Jeune Peinture Belge non-profit association, a group of art-lovers and collectors, has organised the biennial Young Belgian Painters Award with as goal supporting young artistic talent in Belgium and offering it a platform.

 The first competition for contemporary art in Belgium, it has achieved a historic status.
 Participants and laureates have included renowned artists such as Orla Barry, Hans Op de Beeck, Pierre Alechinsky, Ann Veronica Janssens, Raoul De Keyser, Marie-Jo Lafontaine, Berlinde De Bruyckere, Pieter Vermeersch and many others.

 The artists selected on application by an international Jury of 5 curators and/or directors of major European art institutions, exhibit during the summer their most recent work at the Centre for Fine Arts of Brussels.

-Four prizes are awarded by the Jury on the opening :
+Three prizes are awarded by the Jury on a festive closing event:

-- Crowet Prize (25 000 €): granted by Baron and Baroness Gillion Crowet
+- Crowet Young Belgian Art Prize (25 000 €): granted by Baron and Baroness Gillion Crowet

 - Langui Prize (12 500 €)